Wild Guide To Mushrooms

 How to use Chaga

+Chaga is not a fungi you can eat in its raw form because it not palatable nor is it bioavailable to your body (it won't absorb nutrients).
 This is why water-extracted chaga powder extract is the most common way chaga is consumed.

-The best way, in our opinion, is to use a mushroom extract that is extracted using an ample amount of material and then reduced down to a concentrated powder.
+This is why the best way, in our opinion, is to use a mushroom extract that is extracted using an ample amount of material and then reduced down to a concentrated powder.
 (Like our Wild Shroom line.)

 With this powder, you can make a hot cocoa-like beverage or—the best way, methinks—you can add it to your coffee, smoothies and shakes.